-It's important that we as Trustees keep our knowledge of pension and investment matters up to date and have access to sound professional advice.
+It's important that we, as Trustees, keep our knowledge of pension and investment matters up to date and have access to sound professional advice.

-The Trustees have ongoing training to help maintain their knowledge of pension matters and to ensure that they remain familiar with the prevailing scheme documents and legislative matters.
-In addition, as a consequence of the changes to the Scheme over the year, the Trustees received specific / focussed training and education from advisers as part of this activity.
+The Trustees are required to maintain their knowledge of pension matters and to ensure that they remain familiar with the prevailing scheme documents and legislative matters.